 - Various methods of activation – for more information please click here Activation & Access Control.

-If you are considering installing a single or double sliding door set into an opening the following information will be useful:
+If you are considering installing a single or double sliding door set into an opening the following information will help you to determine what is possible:

 Single Sliding Door

-The minimum brick to brick width required for a single sliding door opening over a side screen allowing a clear opening of 1,000mm and without a pocket screen is 2,450mm.
+The minimum brick to brick width required for a single sliding door allowing a clear opening of 1,000mm is 2,450mm, with a pocket screen the required width reduces to 2,250mm.

 Bi-Parting Sliding Doors

-The minimum brick to brick width required for a pair of sliding doors opening over two side screens allowing a clear opening of 1,000mm without pocket screens is 2,770mm
+The minimum brick to brick width required for a pair of sliding doors allowing a clear opening of 1,000mm is 2,770mm, with pocket screen/s the required width reduces to 2,430mm.

 Where the opening is narrow, providing there are no impediments to the door opening over the face of the building, the door/s can be hung on the inside face of the opening and the door/s can then open over it.